Arctic Educational Trips for Schools & Colleges

 Last Minute WILDFOOT Latest Deals

-Book early and receive up to 10% off the published rate for selected cabins!
+Book select departure dates now and receive up to 25% discount off the published rates!

 Why book your Arctic Educational Trip with WILDFOOT?

 WILDFOOT is a specialist polar operator with ten years' experience of arranging polar expeditions for individuals and specialist groups.

 Our staff have sailed on a variety of expedition ships and have personal experience of the polar regions, having visited Antarctica, South Georgia, Tristan da Cunha and other South Atlantic islands, Svalbard, Alaska, Northern Norway, Iceland and the Russian Far East, with trips planned to Greenland and Arctic Canada.